 Now think about what kind of restaurant qualities appeal to your target customer.
 A restaurant is more than a single dish or a location.
 There are two major categories of restaurant: full service and limited service.
 Which category your restaurant falls into depends on the way customers order and pay for their food.

 If your customers order and pay before they eat, then you are looking at a limited service operation.
 If your customers pay after they eat, then you are probably full service.
 There are, however, many shades of restaurant type.
-To learn more about all the directions your restaurant plan could go, see our Ultimate Guide to Restaurant Types.

 Understand Revenue Centers